 Here’s to the next 365.

 Olivia Flores is a 26-year-old former high school English teacher from Chicago, IL.
 She graduated from DePauw University with a BA in English Literature, obtained her MAT through Teach for America, and completed a Fulbright grant last year.
-She is currently working with Fulbright in Manizales, Colombia.
+She worked with Fulbright in Manizales, Colombia.